Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Structural factors: Certain anatomical variations, such as a bony outgrowth of your acromion, also known as a hooked acromion, a downward-pointing acromion, or a generally narrow space beneath the acromion, can cause shoulder impingement.
 However, the main diving factor for shoulder impingement is inflammation or injury of the rotator cuff.
 The rotator cuff consists of four muscles and their tendons that encircle the shoulder joint.
 The rotator cuff provides stability to your shoulder and helps your shoulder move.

 1. Repetitive overhead activities: Activities that involve repetitive overhead motions or excessive use of the shoulder joint can contribute to the development of shoulder impingement.
-This main include continuous work exposure, throwing, lifting heavy objects or taking part in specific sports.
+This may include continuous work exposure, throwing, lifting heavy objects or taking part in specific sports.

 2. Muscle imbalances and weakness: Imbalances in the muscles surrounding the shoulder joint and your shoulder blade (scapula) can lead to abnormal movement.
-This is can change the way your shoulder sits at rests against your chest wall and how it moves.
-This, in turn, can increase the risk of of shoulder impingement.
+This can change the way your shoulder sits at rests against your chest wall and how it moves.
+This, in turn, can increase the risk of shoulder impingement.

 Subacromial Bursa